victronenergy/dynamic-ess/README.md

 to play.
 At the moment Dynamic ESS has no way of coping with this.
 The current work-a-round is to either accept this behavior or set the mode to _Optimized (without BatteryLife)_ and periodically disable Dynamic ESS and charge your battery yourself.

+## The console shows Dynamic ESS mode "_Unknown_"

+As the VRM version of Dynamic ESS and the Node-RED variant should not be biting each other, both use different modes.
+Mode `1` is reserved for VRM, showing _Auto_,  mode `4` is reserved for _Node-RED_, showing "_Unknown_" on the console.
+This is expected behavior.

 # About